trozware/troznet/_posts/2015-03-08-new-site-for-trozware.md

 Working in Markdown is great.
 I love how I can have a really clean look in my editor and still end up with well formatted HTML.
 I use Coda 2 on my Mac as my standard web editor, so that is what I am writing in now.
 I will probably experiment with other Markdown editors as I go.
 And for any Mac users out there working in Markdown, I highly recommend [Brett Terpstra's Markdown Service Tools][7].

-**Update:** I couldn't get  Disqus to apply the old comments to the posts on this new site, and given the low volume of legitimate comments, I have decided to turn off commenting.
-If anyone wants to say something, use the Contact link at the top right to send me a message and I will add it to the post if required.

 [1]: http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/
 [2]: http://pixyll.com